E-Filing in the First District and California Supreme Court

 When initiating a new case by filing an original petition – including all writ petitions and petitions for review – select “File” and follow the on-screen prompts for making a submission.

-Attorneys or their staffs having technical questions about how to use the TrueFiling website or needing to troubleshoot problems, should start by contacting TrueFiling by email at email@example.com or by phone at (855) 959-8868.
+Attorneys or their staffs having technical questions about how to use the TrueFiling website or needing to troubleshoot problems should start by reviewing the TrueFiling help materials available through the Court of Appeal’s website, or by contacting TrueFiling by email at firstname.lastname@example.org or phone at (855) 959-8868.
 FDAP is available, as always, for consultations regarding filing requirements.